2022 EMPLOYMENT LAW UPDATE

 MINIMUM WAGE INCREASE

-Wages will increase again in 2022 and thereafter until minimum wage statewide reaches $15 per hour.
+Wages will increase again in 2023 and thereafter until minimum wage statewide reaches $15 per hour for the entire state.

 NEW YORK STATE PAID LEAVE

 In 2019, New York State implemented Paid Leave for employees for certain situations, such as the birth of a child and the care of a loved one under specific circumstances.
 A portion of the employee’s wages are deducted to pay the insurance premiums for the Paid Leave.
 If an employee has a claim for Paid Leave, they are required to submit a claim with the employer’s insurer, which in turn pays the employee directly.
 The employee is required to grant said leave and job security thereafter.
 For 2022, the benefits are as follows:

 - Employees can receive 67% of their wages, up to $1,068.36 per week;

 - The employee can take leave for up to 12 weeks.